 Training and Schooling

 Our therapy horses receive many hours of extensive training and schooling by our nationally certified coach.
 This includes their ground work such as lunging, leading, becoming accustomed to our riders’ assistant devices, games equipment, trail riding and showing.
 They are trained for both English and Western disciplines, as well as for driving.
-Some of our horses have been in our program for over 10 years, and their value increases as their training continues.
+Most of our horses have been in our program for over 10 years, and their value increases as their training continues.
 Initially, the horses for the program were donated from our farm, Rainbow Stables.
 As time went on, others were donated from private owners, purchased, or adopted from the Ontario Standardbred Adoption Society.